johnchu2022/website/_pages/research.md

 **\[6] B﻿alance Rights and Responsibilities in Liquidity Supply and Demand Contracts**: with Zhanbing Xiao, November 2023, [](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4649372)[[SSRN link](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4649372)]

-We extend the entrepreneur’s debt contract in Holmström and Tirole (1998) by three assumptions.
-Banks are active; the entrepreneur’s income is stochastic; the bank or the entrepreneur maximizes its utility.
+We extend the entrepreneur’s debt contract in Holmström and Tirole (1998) by two assumptions.
+Banks are active; the entrepreneur’s income is stochastic.
 Our model can address two questions.
 Why do some, but not all, companies have access to credit lines?
-Why does a company have access to term loans or convertible debt instead?
+Why do companies that need credit lines the most not have access?
 Our empirical evidence confirms our model predictions. [[Presentation Slides](https://www.dropbox.com/scl/fi/0crnqwd8scjkqyjh0krw4/Pro_LC_pres.pdf?rlkey=nqm1pe968v72o99d2yt6uatw8&dl=0)[](https://www.dropbox.com/scl/fi/0crnqwd8scjkqyjh0krw4/Pro_LC_pres.pdf?rlkey=nqm1pe968v72o99d2yt6uatw8&dl=0)]

 **\[7] B﻿ank Asset Problem and Cross Borrower Spillovers**: with Jitao Ou, follow-up of WP \[5], *update expected  in H1 2024*